thecryptoc0up1e/thecryptoc0up1e/README.md

 - 👋 Hi, we're @thecryptoc0up1e
-- 👀 We're interested in Bitcoin, Crypto the monetary forces that move our world
+- 👀 We're interested in Bitcoin, Crypto & the monetary forces that move our world
-- 🌱 We do Bitcoin & Crypto Edutainment
+- 🌱 We do Bitcoin & Crypto Edutainment, using comedy as our bridge to drive adoption.
 - 📫 Check out our bio.link for more details and social media profiles: https://thecryptocouple.bio.link/

 <!---